v1shanker/capstone/pages/weekly-update-6.md

 + Completed the AprilTag recognition acitivies.
 + Added interface for distance and phase calculations.
-+ With DAVID, set up control of motors with new replacement h-bridge boards using lab power supply and PWM signal from function generator
++ With David, set up control of motors with new replacement h-bridge boards using lab power supply and PWM signal from function generator.
++ With David and Naveen, designed interface of occupancy grid map representation, including AprilTag locations.
 + Debugged existing battery issues.
 + Designed the implemented the driver to control the chassis to control the chassis programatically.
++ Helped David with various android-based programming constructs.

 **David**